 I am a PhD Candidate in the Microbiology Doctoral Training Program at University of Wisconsin - Madison.
 I currently work in the McMahon Lab studying freshwater microbes in lakes in Wisconsin.
 I am focused on using reference genomes (genomes from metagenomes and single-cell genomes) of unculturable but common freshwater bacteria to understand how the diversity of the related bacterial populations changes through time using a metagenomic time series.
 This work is being done in collaboration with the DOE Joint Genome Institute.
 My research interests, very generally, include Microbial Ecology, Genomics, Environmental Microbiology, Computational Biology/Bioinformatics, and Limnology.

-I am very passionate about reproducible research and open science and over the years I have taught many labmates and other graduate students to use unix/command-line and python/R. This experience helped me discover my own interest in teaching researchers computational skills.
-Along that line, I teach Software Carpentry(and Data Carpentry) workshops and started a local study group called Computation Biology, Ecology, and Evolution (ComBEE) group.
+I am very passionate about reproducible research and open science and over the years I have taught many labmates and other graduate students to use unix/command-line, python/R, and version control.
+This experience helped me discover my own interest in teaching researchers computational skills.
+Along that line, I teach Software Carpentry(and Data Carpentry) workshops and started a local study group called Computation Biology, Ecology, and Evolution (ComBEE) group on the UW-Madison campus.
 ComBEE provides an opportunity for researchers to discuss new computational tools and learn bioinformatics skills together.
 We also host both a python and R study groups on a bi-weekly basis.